DigiBP/Team-Bananas/README.md

   - hiring manager enters job title, job description
   - hiring manager selects required skills, maturity level, proposed salary range from dropdowns or checkboxes in the form
 - Automate the internal candidate screening using a small database with test data and an API
+- Google Form to simulate the application of candidates: the Google Form submission triggers the event-base, multi-instance expanded subtask is triggered for the candidate
 - Automate the job posting: we can simulate publishing the job ad by posting the job add via API to a Twitter account
 - We should add an extra step for the job advertisment: e.g., use ChatGTP to create the job add
 - Use a chatbot to collect information from the candidate: do the screening of the candiates via the Chatbot